nextflow-io/website/content/blog/2022/cacheing-behavior-analysis.md

 ### Find the process level hashes

-We can use standard Unix tools like `grep`, `cut` and `sort` to address these points to filter out the relevant information Use `grep` to isolate log entries with `cache hash` string Remove the prefix time-stamps using `cut -d ‘-’ -f 3` Remove the caching mode related information using `cut -d ';' -f 1` Sort the lines based on process names using `sort` to have a standard order before comparison Use `tee` to print the resultant strings to the terminal and simultaneously save to a file
+We can use standard Unix tools like `grep`, `cut` and `sort` to address these points and filter out the relevant information:

+1. Use `grep` to isolate log entries with `cache hash` string
+2. Remove the prefix time-stamps using `cut -d ‘-’ -f 3`
+3. Remove the caching mode related information using `cut -d ';' -f 1`
+4. Sort the lines based on process names using `sort` to have a standard order before comparison
+5. Use `tee` to print the resultant strings to the terminal and simultaneously save to a file

 Now, let’s apply these transformations to the `fresh_run.log` as well as `resumed_run.log` entries.